Greg Moon / About

 The other theme present in my work, roads, has a fairly broad range of gradations as well.
 Roads, highways, streets: all of these and more work as obvious metaphors for a series of themes and emotions.
 The pathway to enlightenment, the highway to hell, the road not taken: examples of the votive values we ascribe to these objects that tie us all together.
 The lore and legend of the open road has seminally influenced the development of our society.
 Much like the sentimental ideals of the cowboy era, the nostalgia of the freedom of the open road is an idealized perception of reality.
 This idealized view carries a preformed perception that is strongly associated with the western part of the USA.
 This modern mythology, in large part, drives my work.

 The final, and probably most important, aspect of my work is that of the aesthetic.
-In an age where many artists illicit emotional responses through techniques such as shock-value, I and many other artists choose to pursue the dead art of painting.
+In an age where many artists elicit emotional responses through techniques such as shock-value, I and many other artists choose to pursue the dead art of painting.
 With so much bombarding us in our modern society we seldom give ourselves license to let our minds wander.
 I hope that my work serves as a catalyst for the viewer.
 If my work can serve as a visual trigger for someone to do a bit of healthy daydreaming, I have achieved my desired affect.

 CONCEPTUAL WORK

 My most recent work is the amalgamation of my representational body of work and my inherent love for collage/ assemblage.
-This work is a little more expressionistic; hap-hazard; slap-dash than my past work.
+This work is a little more expressionistic/ hap-hazard/ slap-dash than my past work.
 There has been a conscious effort to not get too cautious with the images, thus leading to a more direct and painterly quality unfiltered by overly deliberate consideration.
-There are still many formal elements and related themes that echo back to my previous body of work – night-time, roads, silhouettes.
+There are still many formal elements and related themes that echo back to my previous body of work – night-time/ roads/ silhouettes.
 What has evolved in this new format is the narrative.
-Previous works referring to titles (literature, movies, music) were constrained to a specific moment in time.
+Previous works referring to titles (literature/ movies/ music) were constrained to a specific moment in time.
 With this new work the narrative is far more elastic and this snapshot is capable of existing as a timeline/ story board.
 This format leaves the work less ambiguous and involves the viewer in the act of resolving what the specific narrative is.
 I am enjoying the experience of not really knowing where a work is going – until it gets there.
 The freedom and experimental quality of these pieces has been refreshing – I hope it shows…

-EDUCATION: B.F.A., Studio Arts, University of Texas at Austin, 1989
+EDUCATION: B.F.A., Studio Arts, University of Texas at Austin, 1991

 Printmaking, University of New Mexico, Taos, 1999